Torre de Miguel Sesmero: History

 The origin of Torre de Miguel Sesmero, could be Celtic, giving it the name Saluxtogi 2,600 years ago.
-After a settlement was Roman giving rise to another name: Turrilux.
+Later there was a Roman settlement giving rise to another name: Turrilux.

-The stories tell that the town's name was due for a tower built to defend the people in the wars against Portugal, which subsequent to these conflicts, the town was deserted.
+The stories say that the town's name was due to a tower built to defend the people in the wars against Portugal.
+Subsequent to these conflicts, the town was deserted.

-They also say that in medieval times, Don Miguel Pico found a treasure in the land of the people, and given that Don Miguel was sexmero (land dealer), they named in their honor and the people had repopulation.
-In 1531 had only 332 inhabitants.
+They also say that in medieval times, Don Miguel Pico found a buried treasure and given that Don Miguel was a sexmero (land dealer), they named it in his honor when the town was repopulation.
+In 1531 there were only 332 inhabitants.

-It also relates the origin of its name to a tower located between the village houses at the edge of the square, which had to be part of a fort which was demolished around 1841.
+The origin of the name, may also relate to a tower located between two village houses at the edge of the square, which was part of a fort that was demolished around 1841.

-Formerly known as Tower's Almendral, since it depended on the village.
-Both villages held a contest in the 7th century of which has little documentation.
+It was formerly called Torre de Almendral, as it depended on the neighboring town.
+The two towns fought a war in the 7th century, of which little documentation exists.

 It was founded in the 14th century, around the year 1392 and this is when it is given the name Torre de Miguel Sesmero.
-Have found documents confirming that the village's land were the Bishop of Badajoz.
+Documents have been found confirming that the village land belonged to the Bishop of Badajoz.

-The designation of Villa was awarded 1635 upon payment of 11,000 ducats Felipe IV and 1465 joined with Almendral the Ducado de Feria with a real gift.
+The designation of Villa was awarded in 1635 upon payment of 11,000 ducats Felipe IV and in 1465 joined with Almendral the Ducado de Feria.

-Between the months of September to October 1643, the Portuguese troops under the command of the Duke of Obidos, wanted to besiege Badajoz, but decided to abandon its efforts to wipe out some border towns, including Torre de Miguel Sesmero, achieving a state of fear throughout the area caused many villagers to leave the village and the surrounding region.
+Between the months of September to October 1643, the Portuguese troops under the command of the Duke of Obidos, wanted to besiege Badajoz, but decided to abandon their efforts there and to wipe out some border towns, including Torre de Miguel Sesmero.
+A state of fear throughout the area caused many villagers to leave the village and the surrounding region.

-In the fall of the Francisco Franco's dictatorship the locality is in county constitutional in the region of Extremadura.
+At the fall of the Francisco Franco's dictatorship the locality is in county constitutional in the region of Extremadura.
 From 1834 was integrated into the Judicial District of Olivenza.

-In the census of 1842 had 259 households and 970 residents.
-His coat was adopted on February 27, 1986.
+In the census of 1842 it had 259 households and 970 residents.

-Notably, in Torre de Miguel Sesmero was one of the First Workers' Congresses in 1902 saying the strikes of laborers looking for work improvements.
+Notably, Torre de Miguel Sesmero had one of the First Workers' Congresses and in 1902 there were labour strikes in aid of work improvements.

 Home to a major focus of federal Republicans have been the book of Manuel Díaz Ordóñez and Maria Jesus Milan Agudo, Press and rural republicanism in Badajoz twentieth century.
 Memory chips..
 Publications Department of the Diputación de Badajoz, Badajoz.
 2009.
 ISBN 978-84-7796-191-8.
 VIII awarded the prize Arturo Barea (2008).